Engin-Boot/capture-behavior-of-a-visit-counter-travikumar201/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given that a specialist is expected to visit the hospital on a particular day
+  Given that a specialist may visit the hospital on a particular day

   When the doctor approves his visit

-  Then I add one to the number of parking slots to be reserved
+  Then I add one to the number of parking slots to reserve